Here are Blog posts about my cars.

 So, why these cars are yellow: Well, I like yellow.
 But that’s another connection.
 According to Frank Stephenson who designed the MP4-12C for McLaren, the volcano yellow color on the 12C is taken from Ayrton Senna’s helmet.
 If you look closely you can see a bit of green inside the yellow, which is a tribute or nod to Senna.

 About car collections and financial appreciation: My goal was never to make money selling the cars and I suspect that is true for most serious collectors.
 The assumption was when I bought each one that I would have it forever, and I still am of that mind.
 The Elan has slowly begun to be appreciated and the prices are climbing for cars with lower miles and no abuse, like mine.
 It’s hard to find Elan’s that haven’t been modified extensively and raced.
 They were fast, light and not very expensive, so found their way to folks who wanted to modify and race them.
-Gooding & Company have sold a few prime, untouched examples in the $50 – $75K range in the past few years that I’m aware of.
+Gooding & Company had sold a few prime, untouched examples in the $50 – $75K range in the past few years, and so in a week moment, I consigned the car to them right after I rebuilt it.
+The car reached a bid of $55,000 and was graveled sold.
+I was sad, but ready to let it go.
+The day after the sale, the winning bidder asked if I’d be willing to let him out of the sale if he paid all the auction expenses.
+He, or his wife, had changed his mind.
+So I did, and I still have the car.

 Now the NSX is a different story.
 It was a very low production car.
 Some years Honda made only a couple hundred of them or less.
 It was very expensive to build.
 It’s is now reaching that magic 25 years old mark when you start to be able to more accurately predict if prices will climb or fall.
 With the introduction of the new NSX in 2017, interest in the original models has picked up and prices have been rising rapidly.
 Again, mine is a one owner car, still in like-new condition, so I expect it may have just passed what I originally paid for it by a few dollars.
 The McLaren at this point is falling in value faster than the NSX is growing and I suspect that will continue for quite a while.
 Exotics like the McLaren drop in value like a rock, sometimes worth only half of the new price when they’re just 5-10 years old.
 My experience is you need to keep a car for a very long time before you see the value start to increase.
 My problem is that I only have room for three extra cars.
 There are several cars I’ve wanted to own all my life, like a Porsche, for instance.
 How can you be a genuine car guy and not have ever owned a Porsche, especially a 911?
 That means I may need to break up the collection and sell one of these gems to make room for something else.
 The problem is “which one?”